penumbra-zone/penumbra/docs/guide/src/pcli/transaction.md

 Penumbra features on-chain governance in the style of Cosmos Hub.
 Anyone can submit a new governance proposal for voting by escrowing a _proposal deposit_, which will be held until the end of the proposal's voting period.
-If the proposal is not vetoed by voters, the deposit will then be returned; if it is vetoed, then the deposit is burned.
+If the proposal is not slashed by voters, the deposit will then be returned; if it is slashed, then the deposit is burned.

 ### Submitting A Proposal